Baker College

 Pros: Let me register with no high school diploma, Optimism i had my first day, Some faculty.

-Cons: Instructors, Teaching myself throughout my entire degree, All bad.Recent recommendations regarding this business are as follows: "A great school but you have to be willing to work hard to succeed.", "Run", "Dont go here pick a better place", "DO NOT TAKE CLASSES AT BAKER COLLEGE!", "Avoid this school like it's COVID-19 on steroids!".
+Cons: Instructors, Teaching myself throughout my entire degree, All bad.Recent recommendations regarding this business are as follows: "Go to a public school you can atleast get your loans forgiven.", "Choose another school.", "Don’t attend Baker College!", "A great school but you have to be willing to work hard to succeed.", "Run".

 The aggregated data is based on reviews and questionnaires provided by PissedConsumer.com users.